mtlynch/slide-decks/content/nerds-2023/_index.md

 ### Review your own code first

+* Come back to the code with fresh eyes
+    * Review your code after taking a few hours away

+---

+### Review your own code first

 * Put yourself in reviewer's shoes
     * Imagine you don't have context as author
 * Use a diff view